-The consultant in public health and the public health academic play a senior and significant role in the system whether working in PHE, local government or academia.
+Consultants in public health play a senior and significant role in the system whether working in a public health agency, government department, local government or academia.
 This must be reflected in the arrangements for the appointment to consultant roles that are required.

-Appointments to locum and interim posts are technically exempt from the need to advertise or to be selected by an AAC provided the employment is for an initial period not exceeding six months, with extensions of a maximum period of a further six months subject to a satisfactory review by the employing organisation(s) and to consultation with FPH.
-(Employers should notify the FPH office at an early stage about locum posts which are to continue for more than six months and then contact the Faculty Adviser for their region about conducting the six month review.)
+Appointments to locum and interim posts are technically exempt from the need to advertise or to be selected by an AAC, provided the employment is for an initial period not exceeding six months, with extensions of a maximum period of a further six months subject to a satisfactory review by the employing organisation(s) and to consultation with FPH.
+(Employers should notify the FPH office at an early stage about locum posts which are to continue for more than six months and then contact the Faculty Adviser for their region about conducting the six-month review.)